Shane-Donlon/ci-project-1/README.md

     site will load in dark mode, if not, the site will load in light mode.
 Some styling changes were made for the “waggling” animation to improve contrast on dark mode, as well as the header is coloured for dark mode.
-To test this change your browser settings to either dark mode or to light mode
+To test this change your browser settings to either dark mode or to light mode.
+    The meta tag for color scheme was used so that even if the css style sheet does not load, the background will be that of the theme picked, and will not "jump" from light to dark as the css files load.
   </li>
 <br>
   If you are on dark mode already (black background)